addr2data/aws-certification-prep/exercises/ex-003_BasicVpcConfig.rst

 Next steps
 ----------
-In the next exercise we will test that our configuration actually works by launching some instances and verifying connectivity.
+In the next exercise we will test that our configuration actually works by launching Instances and verifying connectivity.

 Summary
 -------